EmmanuelDemey/trainings-v2/training/solutions/vuejs_advanced/10_transitions/README.md

 > This is also why `<TransitionGroup>` **requires** a key: it has to know which
 > child moved in order to animate the move.

+→ **Done when** a note typed into a row is still on that same release after you sort.

 ### 5. The drawer — `src/App.vue`

 Closing wipes `selected` in the same tick, so the panel goes blank before it has